CONTACT

 This will be the case in the following scenarios:

-i) Where the students admit that they find the transition from GCSE to Year 12 too difficult and wish to repeat Year 12 as an opportunity to start with a renewed dedication or new subjects.
+• Where the student has found the transition to Year 12 difficult and wishes to repeat Year 12 with renewed enthusiasm and/or will take up new subjects.

 b) Continuation into Year 13 without condition.